bajrangCoder/acode-plugin-acodex/readme.md

 ## 💥 Features

-- **User-Friendly Terminal**: AcodeX provides a seamless terminal experience within Acode.
-You can open the terminal panel with a simple `Ctrl+K` shortcut or by searching for "Open Terminal" in the command palette.
+- **User-Friendly Terminal**: Seamlessly integrated terminal within Acode.
+Open it with `Ctrl+K` or search `"Open Terminal"` in the command palette.

-- **Integrated AI**: if you don't know any command, just ask the ai and ai will weite it

-- **Enhanced Productivity**: With AcodeX, developers can save time by executing commands directly within Acode, eliminating the need to switch between multiple applications.
+- **AI Assistance**: Unsure about a command?
+Just ask, and AI will write it for you.

+- **Boost Productivity**: Execute commands directly in Acode without switching apps, saving valuable time.

-- **Customizable Terminal Panel**: The terminal panel in AcodeX is fully customizable.
-You can easily move, resize, minimize, or maximize it to suit your workflow.
+- **Customizable Terminal Panel**: Move, resize, minimize, or maximize the terminal panel to fit your workflow.

-- **Intuitive Interface**: AcodeX offers an intuitive and user-friendly interface suitable for developers of all skill levels.
+- **Intuitive Interface**: Designed for developers of all skill levels with an easy-to-use interface.

-- **Tailored to Your Preferences**: Customize the AcodeX terminal to match your personal preferences, making it your own.
+- **Personalization**: Tailor the terminal’s appearance and behavior to your preferences.

-- **Efficient Session Management**: Create and manage multiple sessions efficiently, minimizing resource consumption and power usage.
+- **Efficient Session Management**: Manage multiple sessions smoothly while minimizing resource usage.

-- **Background Persistence**: AcodeX ensures that your terminal session stays active even if you close Acode.
-When you reopen Acode, you can continue seamlessly without interruption.
+- **Persistent Sessions**: Terminal sessions stay active even when Acode is closed.
+Resume where you left off when reopened.

-- **Easy Directory Navigation**: Navigate to any folder with a simple button click, simplifying directory changes.
+- **Easy Directory Navigation**: Change directories with a single click for hassle-free navigation.

-- **Beautiful Themes**: AcodeX comes with a selection of stunning themes (10+) to personalize your coding environment.
+- **Beautiful Themes**: Choose from 10+ stunning themes to personalize your coding environment.

-- **Transparency Options**: Customize the terminal panel's transparency to your liking, adding a touch of visual elegance to your workspace.
+- **Transparency Options**: Adjust panel transparency for a sleek, customized look.(it will take resources)

-- **Nerd Fonts Support**: Preloaded with a collection of Nerd Fonts and the ability to load your own custom fonts, ensuring your terminal looks and feels the way you want.
+- **Nerd Fonts Support**: Preloaded with Nerd Fonts and options to add your own custom fonts.

-- **Keyboard Shortcuts**: Perform mouse-like tasks using keyboard shortcuts, streamlining your workflow and boosting efficiency.
+- **Keyboard Shortcuts**: Use shortcuts to perform tasks efficiently without relying on the mouse.

-- **Extensible**: AcodeX is highly pluggable, allowing other plugins to harness its API for creating innovative extensions and enhancing functionality.
+- **Extensible**: Highly pluggable for other plugins to integrate and extend functionality.

-- **Easy Search**: Easily search inside the terminal
+- **Search Functionality**: Quickly search within the terminal for easy access to commands.

-- Supports image rendering but by default its disabled
+- **Mouse/Touch Selection**: Supports selection within the terminal using mouse or touch.

+- **GUI App Support**: Run GUI apps via VNC (for learning and experimentation).

+- **Image Rendering**: Supports rendering images in the terminal (enable in settings).

 ## Prerequisites